You are here

 Over four million people make their way to the vast National Museum of American History each year.
 No surprise, since the museum’s collection boasts more than three million objects that tell the American story.
 Among these, a few crowd favorites include the flag that inspired the “Star-Spangled Banner,” the Greensboro lunch counter, Julia Child’s kitchen, Dorothy’s ruby slippers from The Wizard of Oz and Abraham Lincoln’s stovepipe hat.

-The Hirshhorn Museum is known for its extensive collection of modern and contemporary art from around the world, including significant works by Pablo Picasso and Henry Moore.
+The Hirshhorn Museum is known for its extensive collection of modern and contemporary art from around the world, including significant works by Pablo Picasso, Henry Moore and Yayoi Kusama.
 The sculpture garden is a must-see, as it includes the famous Wish Tree by Yoko Ono.

-The only national museum devoted exclusively to the documentation of African American life, art, history and culture opened on the National Mall in Sept.
-2016.
+The only national museum devoted exclusively to the documentation of African American life, art, history and culture opened on the National Mall in September 2016.
 Sporting a sleek design and a wealth of new exhibits, the National Museum of African American History and Culture is a powerful, inspiring experience for all who visit.
+During peak season (March through August), timed passes are required on weekdays before 1 p.m. and on weekends.
+For full details, please visit the museum passes guide.

 The vibrant and colorful world of Asian art is all around at the Arthur M. Sackler Gallery and the Freer Gallery of Art, which make up the Smithsonian Institution's Museums of Asian Art.
 One of DC’s most beautiful buildings, the Freer was the first Smithsonian museum devoted solely to art when it was first built, while the Sackler houses decorative and devotional objects from across Asia.
 Together, the collections hold more than 25,000 objects spanning 6,000 years.
 The museums recently underwent extensive renovations, with reinstalled and restored exhibitions and special new features featured throughout both galleries.

 The Washington Post called the National Museum of African Art the most “important research facility for African art in America.”
-The museum boasts a broad collection of 9,000 pieces, including sacred objects, textiles, ancient Egyptian carvings and musical instruments.
+The museum boasts a broad collection of 9,000 pieces, including sacred objects, textiles, ancient Egyptian carvings, musical instruments and so much more.

 An iconic landmark along the DC skyline, the Smithsonian Castle is the perfect place to begin your day of exploration.
 You can find important information on each Smithsonian museum and marvel at the structure’s striking architecture.